-Dates: The next course will take place between Sunday 27th November and Saturday 10th December 2016.
-Download the course flyer.
+Dates: The next course will take place between Sunday 26th November and Saturday 9th December 2017.

 Apply: Download the course application form.
-The deadline for applications to attend the course is Friday 27th July 2016 (please note extended deadline).
+The deadline for applications to attend the course is 7th July 2017.

-Course fee: AUD $1,500 for Members of the Australian Society for Parasitology, which includes accommodation, meals and transport to and from the Kioloa Coastal Campus from the ANU.
+Course fee: AUD $1,500 plus GST for Members of the Australian Society for Parasitology, which includes accommodation, meals and transport to and from the Kioloa Coastal Campus from the ANU.
 Participants must organise and cover the cost of travel from their home to Canberra and back.
 Members not in an Australian or New Zealand institution must have been ASP members for > 6 months before the application deadline to qualify for the discount.
-Full Course fee: A$2,500
+Full Course fee: AUD $2,500 plus GST.

 Course Convenor: Associate Professor Alex Maier (ANU); Email firstname.lastname@example.org; telephone 02-6125 0832.